Interview with Savannah Grace: Growing Up with SPD

 Adolescents and adults who received and benefited from therapy in childhood may nonetheless find themselves struggling when they reach new developmental levels and or life experiences.
 For example, a teenager who has adapted to the challenges of high school may leave home for college and find that living in the more chaotic setting of a dormitory triggers new symptoms.
 At times like these, “booster” therapy or counseling that increases self-understanding and provides strategies for adapting to the new situation is often extremely helpful.

 Once adults receive treatment for their sensory issues, understanding grows.
-With direct treatment such as occupational therapy or listening therapy, changes in the way sensation is perceived take place.
+With direct treatment such as occupational therapy or listening therapy, changes in how sensation is perceived occur.
 Strategies can be identified during treatment for avoiding those relationships and situations that cause failure and lead to anxiety and depression.
-Sensory techniques for home can be taught.
+Sensory techniques for the home can be taught.

 The Inside View on Sensory Processing Disorder From an Adult with SPD is a series of short videos by Rachel S. Schneider, M.A.
 MHC, a mental health counselor and adult with SPD.
 Rachel tackles questions commonly asked by adults with SPD or parents of young adults with SPD.